tirlibibi17/excel-pq/PQ Template/README.md

 * `fn_filename`: the workbook's name without the full path
 * `fn_directory`: if the file is local, it returns the directory path; if the file is on a Sharepoint site (tested on on-prem Sharepoint 2010 with https enabled), `fn_cell_filename` contains the URL of the file (with extra brackets), but `fn_directory` converts it to UNC such as `\\hostname@SSL\DavWWWRoot\sites\path\to\directory`
 * `fn_full_path`: full file path

+__Note: if you open the file in Protected mode, these names will not update.
+Also, once you get out of Protected mode, there's a good chance the cells in the configuration table will display `#N/A!`.
+Just hit F9 to recalculate.__

 ## Examples of use